Toolchain integration

 Constraints and Timing

 Livt source does not replace timing constraints.
-Vendor flows still need clock definitions, pin assignments, IO standards, generated clocks, false paths, and other constraints.
+Vendor flows still need clock definitions, pin assignments, IO standards, derived clocks, false paths, and other constraints.

 Keep constraints versioned with the project.
 When a Livt interface or top-level port changes, check whether constraints must change too.

-Before integrating into a vendor project, inspect generated ports:
+Before integrating into a vendor project, inspect the top-level ports:

 • Are input and output directions correct?